MIKE SMITH’S HOT HUNDRED UK HITS

 During 1965 the existing North Sea "pirate" radio stations became established, and new ones began broadcasting around the coast of the UK from the south of England to Scotland.
 This enabled pop music fans to listen to the latest hits all day long.
 Some hits during the time they were active are attributed to heavy radio play on these stations.
 However, it didn't always work, and some well-played recordings failed to enter the UK charts.

 The dominance of the British beat groups began to wane during this year, and certainly, the Merseybeat groups, with the exception of the Beatles, were loosing their popularity in 1965.
 This allowed the return to the UK charts of American artists and groups, particularly Bob Dylan, The Byrds and Sonny & Cher.
 The latter two acts both had number ones in the UK, whilst the legendary Bob Dylan achieved four Top 10 hits during this year.
-There were hits too for American Soul singers Wilson Picket and Fontella Bass, and several others.
+There were hits too for American Soul singers Wilson Pickett and Fontella Bass, and several others.
+America also provided two male vocal groups, The Righteous Brothers and The Walker Brothers, but none were related.
 The Motown sound was slowly gaining ground, but only the Supremes from that record label were enjoying regular hits.
 However, a band from Australia, The Seekers, had considerable success in 1965 which continued for a couple of years.

 From the UK, the Beatles, carried on making chart-topping hits.
 Cliff Richard began to struggle in the charts, missing out on Top 10 status for two hits in 1965 for the first time since the summer of 1959.
 Nevertheless, he did have a number one and a number two in this year, so things were not too bad.
 The Hollies, the Rolling Stones and the Animals all enjoyed several hits in the UK charts.